Product Module

 Questions Teams Ask About Simulations & Sessions

-How do exercise records satisfy audit and insurance requirements?
+How do exercise records satisfy audit and insurance evidence requirements?

-Share one readiness requirement.
-We will show how exercises become structured evidence with ownership and history.
+Share one exercise requirement.
+We will show how facilitated sessions produce structured after-action evidence with participant actions, follow-up owners, deadlines, and exportable readiness history.

 Share one tabletop scenario or session outline.
 We will show how Aurora captures participation, findings, and follow-through.